mozilla/ichnaea/docs/metrics.rst

 ``queue#queue:update_wifi`` : gauges

     These gauges measure the number of items in the Redis update queues.
-    These queues are used to keep track of which observations still need to be acted upon and integrated into the aggregate station data.
+    These queues are used to keep track of which :term:`observations` still need to be acted upon and integrated into the aggregate :term:`station` data.

 ``table#table:ocid_cell_age`` : gauge

-    This gauge measures when the last entry was added to the table.
+    This gauge measures when the last entry was added to the :term:`OCID` table.
 It represents this as `now() - max(created)` and converts it to a millisecond value.
 This metric is useful to see if the ocid_import jobs are run on a regular basis.

 HTTP Counters